Trig & Tony Sizing Guide

 How I measure

 Each piece is laid flat and measured for width and height.
-For tops I measure the bust, full length and arm length.
+For tops I measure the bust, full length shoulders and arm length.
 For pants it’s the top of the pant/waist, full length and inseam.
 I then use these measurements to determine what size the piece is here in Germany.
 If you want to determine where the top of the pants will sit on your body simply take the full length minus the inseam.

 Determining your size